MihneaMoso/spotify-dx/RULES.md

 - Formatting follows `cargo fmt` defaults; edition 2021.
-- **Releases run through `.github/workflows/release.yml`, triggered by a `v*` tag push (or `./scripts/release.sh <ver>`).** It builds the `desktop` feature for linux-gnu / macOS (arm64+x86_64) / windows-msvc and publishes a GitHub Release.
+- **Releases run through `.github/workflows/release.yml`, triggered by a `v*` tag push (or `./scripts/release.sh <ver>`).** It builds the `desktop` feature for linux-gnu / macOS (arm64+x86_64) / windows-msvc, the owned Kotlin Android APK (`android-apk` job), and the web bundle — and publishes a GitHub Release.
 Because this is a GTK/WebKit GUI, Linux is **glibc with the system webkit2gtk dev packages**, never musl.
-Web/Android/iOS are still Connect-only and tracked in `docs/PLATFORM_PARITY.md` (do not add them to the release matrix yet).## 6.
+(The old `docs/old/PLATFORM_PARITY.md` Connect-only matrix no longer applies:
+  Android has full open-engine playback via the Kotlin app.)## 6.
 Discoveries & gotchas (learned the hard way)

 ### 6.1 The dioxus 0.6 → 0.7 migration (important!)